jonlpersson/ed-latimore/site/_posts/2022-06-06-absent-fathers.md

 * A study using a sample of 1409 rural southern adolescents (851 females and 558 males) aged 11 – 18 years revealed that adolescents in father-absence homes were more likely to report being sexually active compared to adolescents living with their fathers. ([Source](https://experts.arizona.edu/en/publications/the-influence-of-father-absence-on-the-self-esteem-and-self-repor){: target="_blank"})
 * Being raised by a single mother raises the risk of teen pregnancy, marrying with less than a high school degree, and forming a marriage where both partners have less than a high school degree. ([Source](https://www.researchgate.net/publication/240704940_The_Childhood_Living_Arrangements_of_Children_and_the_Characteristics_of_Their_Marriages){: target="_blank"})
 * For girls, father absence in developed societies is consistently associated with earlier maturation, earlier onset of sexual activity, and earlier first childbirth. ([Source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3297378/){: target="_blank"})
-* For boys, the father's absence is associated with later puberty, later marriage, and earlier reproduction. ([Source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3297378/){: target="_blank"})
+* For boys, the father’s absence is associated with later puberty, later marriage, and earlier reproduction. ([Source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3297378/){: target="_blank"})

 Having a father around seems to provide a protective effect for children against getting into situations that results in promiscuity, poor decision making, and poor outcomes in relationship.
 This is in addition to serving as a role model for what a man should be and how he should care, for young children.